xjchenn/youtube-looper/README.md

 # Youtube Looper - Chrome Extension

-A powerful Chrome extension that lets you loop specific sections of YouTube videos.
+A powerful Chrome extension that lets you loop / replay specific sections of YouTube videos.
 Perfect for learning music, studying languages, practicing dance moves, or just enjoying your favorite moments on repeat!

 ## Features